-Community Shelter seeks a full-time Shelter Advocate.
-A Shelter Advocate provides face to face services to clients staying at our Community Shelter.
-This position is responsible for client assessments, case management, client support, education, referral and collaborating with internal and external programs.
-The Community Shelter is currently using a scattered site model that will develop into a traditional shelter setting with 24/7 staff.
-This position may provide mobile services and the use of a personal vehicle and or the ability to drive a 15 passenger van is required.
-This position will provide services in person.
+The Family Shelter Program seeks two full-time Shelter Advocates.
+A Shelter Advocate provides face to face services to clients staying at our Family Shelter.
+This position is responsible for safety planning, client assessments, case management, client support, education, referral and collaborating with internal and external programs.

 - SAFE’s mission is our name: Stop Abuse For Everyone.
 We achieve our mission by acknowledging and responding to the intersection of child abuse, sexual assault, human trafficking, and domestic violence.

 - The SAFE Alliance grew out of the courageous work of the Center for Battered Women, the Austin Rape Crisis Center, and the Austin Children’s Shelter, all respected, women-led human service agencies created by volunteers and informed by survivors who needed support, safety, and justice.

 - With over 20 programs and 400 staff, we have been serving the Austin community and beyond for over 30 years.

 - The SAFE Alliance strongly encourages members of traditionally underrepresented communities to apply, including Black, Indigenous, and people of color; LGBTQ+ identified people; gender-nonconforming people; individuals with disabilities; veterans; and people who speak a language in addition to English.

 About this position: